PuneethKondarasi/My_Projects/README.md

 ---

-### 9. Weather Monitoring and Alert System
+### 10. Weather Website

 **Description**:
-This project is a Weather Monitoring and Alert System that fetches live weather data based on the user's location and alerts users via SMS when weather parameters exceed or fall below defined thresholds.
+The **Weather Website** is a web application that provides users with up-to-date weather information based on their specified location.
+The app fetches real-time weather data from a weather API and presents it in a clean, user-friendly interface.
+Key details include the current temperature, humidity, and weather conditions.
+Additionally, users can toggle between Celsius and Fahrenheit to view temperature readings in their preferred unit.

 **Technologies Used**: